lajohnston/smslib/docs/tilemap.md

 ### Bounds checking

-If you detect a row or column scroll will take the tilemap out of bounds, you can call the following scroll stop routines to stop the column and/or row scroll from happening.
+If you detect a row or column scroll will take the tilemap out of bounds, you can call the following scroll-stop routines to stop the column and/or row scroll from happening.
 This will set the pixel scroll to the farthest edge of the in-bounds tiles, but later calls to `tilemap.ifRowScroll` and/or `tilemap.ifColScroll` will no longer detect a scroll and thus not trigger out-of-bounds rows or columns to be drawn.

 Note: these should be called before calling `tilemap.calculateScroll` so it takes the cancelling into account.